jbernalvallejo/amazon-quicksight-workshop/3-quicksight/0-setup-athena.md

     ![screenshot](../2-athena/img/3.png)

-7. To perform such configuration, in Athena Console, click on Settings.
+7. To perform such configuration, in Athena Console, click on Settings located on the top right corner of the page.

     ![screenshot](../2-athena/img/4.png)

-8. Enter bucket name in the query result location field in the following format: `s3://quicksight-lab-athena-results-<region>-<account-id>/` use the name you copied from the bucket in S3 (slashes are important) and click on Save.
+8. Enter bucket name in the "Query result location" field in the following format: `s3://quicksight-lab-athena-results-<region>-<account-id>/` Use the name you copied from the bucket in S3 *(slashes are important)* and click on Save.

     ![screenshot](../2-athena/img/5.png)